European Car Brands

 Irizar Logo

-In 1889, Irizar appeared on the Spanish car market, which later became a successful bus manufacturer.
-The first bus came out in 1926.
-Today, the company is famous for modern models with internal combustion engines, electric, hybrid and integrated.
-Over the years of the brand’s existence, its logo has changed while maintaining a commitment to its glorious history.
-Today, the emblem meets all the requirements of modern rules for its formation and is a sign consisting of a symbolic image of a wheel, inside of which there are stylized “ir,” made with a slight inclination to the right and a slight symmetrical bend.
-They form the appearance of the spokes and are made in gray with shadows that add volume to the image.
-The full name of the brand is also made in this style.
+In 1889, Irizar appeared on the Spanish automobile market and later became a successful bus manufacturer.
+The first bus was produced in 1926.
+Today, the company is known for modern models with internal combustion engines, electric, hybrid, and integrated.
+Over the years, the brand has changed its logo while maintaining its commitment to its glorious history.
+Today, the emblem meets all the requirements of modern rules of its formation and is a sign consisting of a symbolic image of a wheel, inside which are stylized “ir,” made with a slight slope to the right and a slight symmetrical bend.
+They form the semblance of spokes and are made in gray color with shadows that give the image volume.
+The full name of the brand is also in this style.

 Tauro Sport Auto